-This courses also lend themselves well to apprenticeships in the creative sector.
+This course also lends itself well to apprenticeships in the creative sector.

 Careers using photography include commercial photographer, Photojournalist, Filmmaker, Fashion Photographer.

 You will need at least a grade 5 in GCSE Photography.
 A grade 4 or above in English language is preferable due to the written element of the course.